 The NHTSA’s goal is to reach 100 percent seat belt use by reminding drivers about the protection that the device provides.
 According to the administration, the seat belt is the safest device in a vehicle.

 Research has shown that seat belts have saved approximately 345,000 lives since 1975, according to the NHTSA.
 An estimated 14,000 lives have been saved because of seat belts in 2015 alone and half of the people killed in car accidents that year were not wearing a seat belt.

 Seat belt use in the U.S. is highest in the West, where police strictly enforce the safety device’s use through fines and tickets through campaigns such as Click It or Ticket.

-Like most states, Nevada has a primary seat belt law for front seat occupants, which means that a police officer can pull over a driver for not wearing their seat belt, without any other traffic offense.
-A secondary seat belt law is enforced in 15 states that enables police to issue additional tickets for nonuse of a seat belt if the driver was pulled over for a separate traffic violation.
+Like most states, Nevada has a primary seat belt law for front-seat occupants, which means that a police officer can pull over a driver for not wearing their seat belt, without any other traffic offense.
+A secondary seat belt law is enforced in 15 states that enable police to issue additional tickets for the nonuse of a seat belt if the driver was pulled over for a separate traffic violation.